There are more than 42 new seven-seat cars on sale, so how do you choose which one is right for your family?

 Make: Ford Model: Grand C-Max

-Like most Fords though, it gains ground on the driving front.
-There’s good steering, a cossetting ride and minimal body roll.
+Like most Fords though, it does well when it comes to actually driving the thing.
+There’s good steering, a cosseting ride and minimal body roll.
 There’s a wide engine range too, with a strong mix of petrols and diesels.
 Ford’s excellent 1.0-litre Ecoboost joined the range not so long ago and promises economy in the 50s, while 1.6 TDCi diesels manage over 60 mpg.
-Usefully, Ford also offers some higher-power options, including a 163 PS 2.0 TDCi that hits 60 in little over 9 seconds.
-Most families should find a C-Max they’ll like.
+Usefully, Ford also offers some higher-power options, including a 160hp 2.0-litre TDCi that hits 60 in a little over nine seconds.
+Most families should be able to find a version of the C-Max they’ll like.

 Price range £19,745-£27,000 / MPG 44-60